olivierhagolle/Start_maja/Readme.md

 MAJA stands for Maccs-Atcor Joint Algorithm.
 This atmospheric correction and cloud screening software is based [on MACCS processor](http://www.cesbio.ups-tlse.fr/multitemp/?p=6203), developped for CNES by CS-SI company, from a method and a prototype developped at CESBIO, <sup>[1](#ref1)</sup> <sup>[2](#ref2)</sup> <sup>[3](#ref3)</sup>.
 Recently, thanks to an agreement between CNES and DLR and to some funding from ESA, we started adding methods from DLR 's atmospheric correction software ATCOR into MACCS.
 MACCS then became MAJA.
 The current distributed version is the first version resulting from this collaboration : MAJA V1-0.

 MAJA has a very unique feature among all atmospheric correction processors : it uses multi-temporal criteria to improve cloud detection and aerosol retrieval.
 Because of this feature, it is important to use MAJA to process *time series* of images and not single images.
-Moreover, these images have to be processed chronogically.
+Moreover, these images have to be processed chronologically.
 To initialise processing of a time series, a special mode is used, named "backward mode".
 To get a correct first product, we process in fact a small number of products in anti-chronological order (default value of number of images processed in backward mode is 8, but consider increasing it if your region is very cloudy).
 Then all the products are processed in "nominal" mode and chronological order.
 When a product is fully or nearly fully cloudy, it is not issued to save processing time and disk space.

 For more information about MAJA methods but without details, please read : http://www.cesbio.ups-tlse.fr/multitemp/?p=6203 To get all details on the methods, MAJA's ATBD is available here : http://tully.ups-tlse.fr/olivier/maja_atbd/blob/master/atbd_maja.pdf